-Yet the performing of non-clinical tasks by social workers continued.
-During the 1980s and 1990s, the social workers hand- delivered clothing to the patients, filled prescriptions in the pharmacy, routinely utilized fax machines, escorted patients to the community (one social worker recalled being "asked" to escort a 77 year-old patient with multiple medical and psychiatric problems to an adult home for an interview entirely because no one else was available to perform the task), manually placed social work forms (the "green sheets") in the patients' medical charts (unlike the medical and nursing staff, whose forms were placed in the charts for them by clerical staff), hand delivered documents to other locations in the hospital, interfaced directly with hospital-based clerical staff to secure services for the patients, and personally dispensed cash to patients, all of which were time-consuming activities that significantly reduced the amount of time left to perform actual clinical work.
-Moreover, social service staff continued to work in cramp offices located in the middle of busy and noisy wards where they were afforded little opportunity for privacy and were frequently interrupted by patients, visitors and other staff. causing even more disruptions and further delays in completion of mandated duties.
-And despite the introduction of computer technology, social workers continued to handwrite their notes into the charts.14
+Yet, in the 1990s social workers were still hand-delivering clothing to the patients, filling prescriptions in the pharmacy, performing clerical tasks such as routinely faxing documents, escorting patients to the community (one social worker recalled being "asked" to escort a 77-year-old patient with multiple medical and psychiatric problems to an adult home for an interview entirely because no one else was available to perform the task), manually placing social work forms (the "green sheets") in the patients' medical charts (unlike the medical and nursing staff, whose forms were placed in the charts for them by clerical staff), hand delivering documents to other sections of the hospital, interfacing directly with hospital-based clerical staff to secure services for the patients, and dispensing cash to patients, all of which were time-consuming activities which left little time to perform actual clinical work.

-Currently social service staff is assigned to inpatient units, outpatient clinics, emergency rooms and special programs located throughout the hospital.
-In each location the social worker functions as part of a multidisciplinary treatment team, consisting of medical staff, nursing staff, physical and occupational therapists and other health care specialists, all working collaboratively to provide care to the patients.
-Despite the team format, the social worker was often isolated.
-One social worker recalled how the medical doctors and nurses performed their work in groups while he, as the lone social worker assigned to the unit, performed his work alone.15
+In addition, social service staff has continued to work in small offices located in the middle of busy and noisy wards where they are afforded little opportunity for privacy and are frequently interrupted by patients, visitors and other staff, causing even more disruptions and further delays in completion of mandated duties.
+After the hospital initiated computerized documentation, social workers continued to manually enter their notes into the charts.14

-Nowhere in the hospital is the role of the social worker more subject to scrutiny than on the inpatient units where the hospital stands to gain or lose millions of dollars per year.
-As the multidisciplinary team member responsible for assessing the patient's psychosocial needs and ensuring that an appropriate discharge plan is in place by the time the patient is medically stable, the social worker is the key player in the discharge planning process.
-When the process is successful and patient leaves the hospital on schedule with an appropriate discharge plan in place, all is well.
-But if the process fails and the discharge is delayed, which frequently occurs for reasons outside of the social worker's ability to control, then the social worker, as the discharge planner, bears the full brunt of the blame.
-For it must be remembered that a delay in discharge, even for one day and involving just one patient, can cost the hospital thousands of dollars in lost revenue from Medicaid, Medicare or other third-party payers, money that the hospital needs to operate and meet its expenses, and which can never be recouped.
-When this type of loss occurs, it is usually the social worker, as the discharge coordinator, who must explain why the patient's discharge has been delayed.
+Social service workers are assigned to inpatient units, outpatient clinics, emergency rooms and special programs throughout the hospital.
+In each location the social worker is part of a multidisciplinary treatment team, consisting of medical staff, nursing staff, physical and occupational therapists and other health care specialists assigned to each patient.
+Because outpatient and inpatient units are usually serviced by more than one medical specialty, often the social worker assigned to a particular unit is a member of more than one treatment team.
+Assignment to an inpatient unit could be a lonely experience.
+One social worker recalls how the medical doctors and nurses were organized into groups while he performed his work alone.15 multidisciplinary team member responsible for assessing the patient's psychosocial needs and ensuring that an appropriate discharge plan is in place by the time the patient is medically stable, the social worker plays a key role in the discharge planning process.
+When the process works smoothly and patient leaves the hospital on schedule with an appropriate discharge plan in place, all is well.
+But if the process fails and the discharge is delayed, which frequently occurs for reasons outside of the social worker's ability to control, then the patient must be placed on alternate level of care which can cost the hospital thousands of dollars in lost revenue from Medicaid, Medicare or other third-party payers.
+Often, when a discharge is delayed, it is the social worker, as the discharge coordinator, who must account for the reason for the delay.